 Not in a Postcard Anymore

-A different angle of Taj Mahal… I am impressed with how still charming it is even if you look at it in different angles and sides.
+A different angle of Taj Mahal… I was impressed with how it remains charming even if you look at it in different angles and sides.

 People Visiting Taj Mahal